sourcegraph/about/handbook/talent/types_of_interviews.md

 ## The interview process
 All role-specific interview processes are documented at the end of each [job description](https://boards.greenhouse.io/sourcegraph91).
 You can also read more about our interview process [here](https://about.sourcegraph.com/handbook/talent/interview_process).

-## Types of interview questions
+## Structured interview questions
 We ask structured questions for all interviews, meaning that all candidates are asked the same questions in an effort to reduce bias and to even the playing-field.
-The interview may be recorded so that we can focus on the candidate, not taking notes, and ensure that we're delivering a great interview experience.
+The interview [may be recorded](https://about.sourcegraph.com/handbook/talent/hiring/guide_to_using_brighthire) so that we can focus on the candidate, not taking notes, and ensure that we're delivering a great interview experience.
 If a candidate prefers not to be recorded during the interview, they can let us know - the structure of the interview and decision-making process will remain the same and the decision not to be recorded will have no weight on their candidacy.

+# Universal interviews

+All departments are likely to have the below interview stages:

-### Recruiter screen
+## Recruiter screen
 - Interviewer: the assigned recruiter for the role.
 - Duration: 30-minutes.
 - Purpose: the goal of the recruiter screen is to learn more about your background and interest in Sourcegraph.
 In addition to learning about you, the Recruiter will also tell you about Sourcegraph, the role, compensation/benefits, the interview process, and answer any questions you have.